HOW IT WORKS

 It depends on the college(s) to which you apply.
-Students applying to Augsburg and Bethany Lutheran are not required to demonstrate a faith commitment and students from any or no religious traditions are invited to apply.
+Students applying to Augsburg, Bethany Lutheran, and Concordia are not required to demonstrate a faith commitment and students from any or no religious traditions are invited to apply.
 Applicants to Bethel, North Central and Northwestern–St Paul are required to sign statements that affirm their core evangelical Christian commitments and desire to participate in a Christian community with shared lifestyle expectations.

 Act Six was born out of the conviction that division and inequity among people saddens God and that the leadership needed to bridge and heal those divisions requires a deep humility and commitment to service.
 Act Six believes that the Christian faith both demands and makes uniquely possible a bold and authentic reconciliation between people from across God’s creation.
 Act Six staff operate out of deep Christian commitments—commitments that include genuine respect for those who do not share their convictions.